Tornc/low_effort_slop/README.md

 {
   "conversationId": "...", // omitted
   "eTag": "\"...\"", // omitted
-  "text": "How do I craft a shovel?", // The prompt you want to send to Merl.
+  "text": "How do I craft a shovel?", "customizationSelections": {
-  "customizationSelections": {
     "personaId": "..." // omitted
   }
 }
 ```

+`text` is the message you want to send to Merl.

 Request response: